MUHAMMEDSINANCP/Quick-Foodie/README.md

 Quick Foodie streamlines the food ordering process, offering secure payments, a seamless wallet experience, and convenient address/profile management.

 ### Feedback :
-We value your feedback!
-Reach out to us at cpmuhammedsinan@gmail.com to share your thoughts and suggestions, contributing to the improvement of Quick Foodie.
+Your feedback means a lot!
+Get in touch with me at cpmuhammedsinan@gmail.com to share your thoughts and suggestions, contributing to the betterment of Quick Foodie.

 ### Technologies Used :
 Firebase Authentication, Flutter State Management, Stripe Payment Integration, Shared Preferences for Local Data Storage, Firestore Database Security.